amitUalbany/amitUalbany.github.io/_posts/2025-12-11-Quantization-blog.md

 The `round()` operation is where precision is permanently lost.

-### Analogy: Quantization Error vs. Ill-Conditioned Models
+### Analogy: Quantization Error vs. ill-Conditioned Models

 We can relate this rounding error to a concept in numerical analysis: ill-conditioned systems.An ill-conditioned system is one where a tiny change in input results in a massive change in output.Consider this system of inear equations (which are nearly parallel lines):